clavery/app_queue/README.md

 ## Installation

 1. Install the cartridge in your storefront
-    - Recommend using the latest github release otherwise some functionality will need to be built (see Development)
 2. Import the necessary metadata from the `metadata/` folder.
 3. Adjust site preferences as necessary (the default values work fine in most instances and do not need adjustment)